raviq/RCoin/README.md

 Running the JavaScript test: `truffle test ./test/RCoin.js`

-*Compiling* the smart contracts: `truffle compile`
+Compiling the smart contracts: `truffle compile`

 Migrating:

 - Migrating with Truffle Develop:
 To deploy our smart contracts, we're going to need to connect to a blockchain.
 Truffle has a built-in personal blockchain that can be used for testing.
 This blockchain is local to your system and does not interact with the main Ethereum network.
-You can create this blockchain and interact with it using Truffle Develop: `truffle develop`

-then, on truffle develop prompt type `migrate`.
+You can create this blockchain and interact with it using `truffle develop` then, on truffle develop prompt type `migrate`.
 The output will show the transaction IDs and addresses of your deployed contracts.

 - Migrating with Ganache, a desktop application, to launch your personal blockchain.